 In other words, do you have an absolute clarity of purpose in telling people what your business does (i.e. the ‘What’? – Leak 12)?

 Let’s explore that… so you have a logo and a strapline, some great copy and imagery, and even an elevator pitch.
 But does the font that you use in your materials represent your brand properly or accurately?
 How many times have you seen the font ‘comic sans’ used in serious businesses communications?
 Not good (unless you are a comic I suppose).

 Again, anyone that knows me knows I quite often bound around a quote from one of my favourite films – The Last Emperor.
 It goes ‘If you don’t say what you mean, you won’t mean what you say’ and it works visually too.

 In other words, does your visual and written style have a personal touch that’s friendly and allows people to make an emotional connection with your business (Leak 13 – No Emotional Connection)?

 This is really all about corporate and visual identity, particularly your brand identity.
 Picking the wrong type face for your logo, your website and your marketing materials (including internal documents) can give the wrong impression, or incorrectly portray your personality.
 Fonts are that powerful.
 This example illustrates how a font can greatly change the meaning of a word or words.
 Clever.

 When picking the fonts to use in your business, make sure you cover all bases.
 Ensure you’ve looked at which fonts you’re using in all these activities:

 Please also bear in mind that many fonts are licensed products.
-Someone's intellectual property and you may need a licence to use them on and offline (a bit like library stock shots).
+Someone’s intellectual property and you may need a licence to use them on and offline (just like library stock shots).
 However, there are free fonts available on the web for us in all kinds of applications, so make sure your print and digital designer makes you aware of them.